Midohajhouj/DDoS-Toolkit/README.md

 sudo dpkg -i ddos-toolkit.deb
 ```

 ### **If you encounter an error related to missing modules or dependencies, you can install each one individually.
+I have also added a built-in script error handler for this issue.
 For example:**
 ```bash
 pip install <module_name>
 ```